Kangiriyanka/joe-farah/src/pages/posts/post-3.md

 ## Heads up

 My specialty is breakdance, but feel free to read the parts that are interesting and are applicable to you.
-I'll be referring to breakdance as: "bboy". <sup>  <a href="#Footnotes" class="secondary-a"> 1.</a> </sup>
+Breakdance can also be referred to as : "bboy". <sup>  <a href="#footnotes" class="secondary-a"> 1.</a> </sup>

 &nbsp;